56 Field Regiment (India): Batteries

-This battery joined the regiment from 22 Mountain Regiment is one of the oldest and most decorated mountain batteries.
+This battery joined the regiment from 22 Mountain Regiment.
+It is one of the oldest and most decorated mountain batteries.
 It was formed at Haripur (presently in Hazara, Khyber Pukhtunkhwa, Pakistan) from a small body of Hazara gunners raised by Major James Abbott for local defence between 1848 and 1849.
-The troop nucleus of a native officer and twenty men was from the artillery of Shaikh Imam-ud-din, who was the governor of the Sikh province of Kashmir.
+The troop nucleus of a native officer and twenty men was from the artillery of Shaikh Imam-ud-Din, who was the governor of the Sikh province of Kashmir.
 On 2 April 1851, Lieutenant G.G.
 Pearse, Madras Artillery was appointed in charge of the Hazara Mountain Train, in addition to his duties as the Assistant Commissioner.